kohei0802/Ray-tracing---Computer-Graphics/README.md

 # Ray-tracing - Computer Graphics
-My solution to Games101 HW5.
+My solution to Games101 exercise 5

 # My main tasks
 1. Corrected the mistake in the original castRay code in the REFLECTION case